In February of 1864 the Milton Car Works was formed in Milton, Pennsylvania by Murray, Dougal & Company.

 American Railcar Industries, Inc. was formed in 1994 from the acquisition of railcar component manufacturing

 and railcar maintenance assets from ACF Industries.
 Today ARI, a publicly held corporation, is a fully

 integrated supplier to the North American freight car market.
 ARI designs and manufactures new railcars,

 railcar parts, operates a network of railcar repair centers.
-We supply rail fleet management and
+We supply Engineering Services to shippers,

 Saint Charles, Present Time

 American Railcar Industries, Inc. is a partner in two separate and distinct ventures;